satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 ## Documentation

-A typical project structure usually gets complex very fast.
+A typical project structure gets complex.
 Not only the code itself, but the infrastructure around the project also tends to become more complicated over time.

 Without proper documentation you are guaranteed to get lost in that digital jungle.